 - 2 tablespoons medium ground coffee

 - 1/2 teaspoon kosher salt

 In a heavy saucepan bring cream and milk to a simmer.
-While dairy is heating, toast cardamom pods in a dry skillet until aromatic, 1 to 2 minutes, and press down on them to open with the flat side of a knife.
+While dairy is heating, toast cardamom pods in a dry skillet until aromatic, about 30 seconds, and press down on them to open with the flat side of a knife.
 When dairy comes to a simmer, remove from heat, stir in cardamom pods, cover, and steep for 30 minutes.